Flinders Highway, Queensland: Cloncurry

 Cloncurry, former copper-mining town located 139 km west from Julia Creek.
 The first regular Qantas flights started between here and Charleville in 1922 and Royal Flying Doctor Service of Australia service started here in 1928.
 Nowadays it is an important road and rail junction.
 Flinders Highway ends here.

 Major intersections

+Intersecting state-controlled roads

+In addition to the Bruce, Landsborough and Barkly Highways, and the Gregory, Kennedy, Wills and Burke Developmental Roads, the following state-controlled roads, from east to west, intersect with the Flinders Highway: